SlashstepGroup/server/src/resources/AccessPolicy/README.md

 The principal can perform an action, along with managing the permission level of other principals.

 > [!WARNING]
+> Be careful when granting editor access.
+>
 > An editor can potentially affect any editor, including themself.
-Admin permissions are protected, but an editor can possibly modify access levels on child resources, depending on their inheritance level.
+Admin permissions are protected, but an editor can possibly modify an admin's access levels on child resources, depending on the admin's inheritance level.

 ### Admin access
 The principal can perform an action, along with managing the permission level of other principals, in addition to overriding the inheritance requirements on child resources.

 > [!WARNING]
+> Be careful when granting admin access.
+>
 > An admin can potentially affect any admin, including themself.
 All admins have the same level of access and are not protected from another admin's actions.
 >
 > If you manage the server that hosts the Slashstep Server instance, you may be able recover by creating an admin user account in setup mode.